gorenje/millieons.org/w/cuckoo.md

 However honour the ancient atoms out of which we are made and respect its kindness in coming together to form us all on this spaceship Earth.

-# Core Teaching: Meaningless & Insignificance
+## Teaching: Meaningless & Insignificance

 The Church of Uckoo teaches that there is no reason we are here.
 There is no great plan whose foundations have been created by a mighty God.
 Each plan exists individually within us.
 It's our plan, our destiny and our will that creates and fulfils our own plan.